The Definitive Guide to Video Streaming Technology in 2022

 Protocols are important for broadcasting because they carry the content from one point to the next in the video streaming process.

-There are several streaming protocols that are important for live streaming.
+There are several video streaming protocols that are important for live streaming.
 Let’s take a look at a few that are most commonly used today.

-The HTTPS Live Streaming (HLS) protocol is one of the most important protocols in streaming today.
+The HTTPS Live Streaming (HLS) protocol is one of the most important protocols in video streaming technology today.
 This protocol was founded by Apple to work with the HTML5 video player.
 It is used to deliver the media from the content delivery network to the user-facing player.

 HLS can also be used for ingesting media from the encoder to the online video platform, but since HLS encoders are not that popular yet, HLS delivery is typically paired with RTMP ingest.